Thursday, June 6, 2024

 Car 31 has the unique distinction of being the first trolley car (anywhere in the world) to be saved by a group of individuals to start a trolley museum.
 Seashore Trolley Museum in Kennebunkport, ME, was founded in 1939 with the acquisition of Car 31.
 Car 31 is recognized as the "Mother Car" of all trolley museums worldwide.
 Car 31 is listed in the National Register of Historic Places and is also a member of Save America's Treasures.

-Click Here: Ted Santarelli tells the story of how Car 31 was saved.
+Click on the link above for the link for Ted Santarelli telling the story of how Car 31 was saved.
 Santarelli was one of the young men who saved Car 31 in 1939, and in doing so, became one of the founders of the Seashore Trolley Museum.

 1900 was an important year for the Biddeford and Saco Railroad.
 Below are a series of newspaper clippings tracking the changes through the year.